olaroos/deepnetnotes/basics.md

 **i.e capturing bidirectinal context**.
 **(ii)** provides a natural way to use the product rule for factorizing the joint probability of the predicted tokens
 **i.e no independence assumption**.
+**(iii)** integrates the segment recurrence mechanism and relative encoding scheme of Transformer-XL with adjustments for the arbitrary factorization order and target ambiguity ((i))
+**i.e improved performance for longer text sequences**